pearcej/cpp4python/_sources/Functions/DefiningFunctions.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In all of the functions we have written thus far, we have used a function calling mechanism called **pass by value**.
-The memory location that stores the values of the arguments when a function is called is different from the location referenced by the function parameters.
-Calling a function by value involves copying the contents of the arguments into the memory locations of the corresponding formal parameters.
+When we use pass by value, the memory location that stores the values of the arguments when a function is called is different from the location referenced by the function parameters.
+Alternatively, calling a function by value involves copying the contents of the arguments into the memory locations of the corresponding formal parameters.
 If the function changes the values in the parameters, the contents in memory referenced by the arguments of the calling function do not change.

 Consider the following two function definitions: